-- 1. The Instant Replay Official must be a USPA Certified Umpire with a certification of no less than one level below the required certification of the handicap level of the game being held. - 2.
-Three video cameras; 1 camera positioned to the side of the field opposite the sun and at least 30 feet back from the side line at the center point of the field and at least 20' high, 1 camera positioned in each end zone of the field either to one side of the goal, at least 40 yards from the end line of the field or directly behind the goal each at least 50 yards from the end line of the field, each to be at least 20' high.
-Note, an optional 4th camera mounted on a drone may be allowed subject to guide-lines and approval set forth, prior to the game, by the Executive Director or Head Umpire of the USPA Umpires, LLC. - 3.
-Three separate camera operators. - 4.
-Three TV Monitors. - 5.
-Qualified technician to operate and monitor all video equipment and take direction from the IRO. - 6.
-Trailer or tent location for IRO to view monitors and communicate with IT/Tec, apart from the location of the referee. - 7.
-DVR capable of tagging plays and quickly returning to the previous plays. - 8.
-DVR capable of returning to previous chukkers. - 9.
+1. The Instant Replay Official must be a USPA Certified Umpire with a certification of no less than one level below the required certification of the handicap level of the game being held.

+- 2. For Arena Polo or Alternative Format Polo: The number and location of video cameras, camera operators and TV monitors used shall be subject to guidelines and approval set forth, prior to the event, by the Executive Director or Head Umpire of USPA Umpires, LLC. - 3.
+For Outdoor Polo: Three video cameras; 1 camera positioned to the side of the field opposite the sun and at least 30 feet back from the side line at the center point of the field and at least 20' high, 1 camera positioned in each end zone of the field either to one side of the goal, at least 40 yards from the end line of the field or directly behind the goal each at least 50 yards from the end line of the field, each to be at least 20' high.
+Note, an optional 4th camera mounted on a drone may be allowed subject to guide-lines and approval set forth, prior to the event, by the Executive Director or Head Umpire of the USPA Umpires, LLC. - 4.
+For Outdoor Polo: Three separate camera operators. - 5.
+For Outdoor Polo: Three TV Monitors. - 6.
+Qualified technician to operate and monitor all video equipment and take direction from the IRO. - 7.
+Trailer or tent location for IRO to view monitors and communicate with IT/Tec, apart from the location of the referee. - 8.
+DVR capable of tagging plays and quickly returning to the previous plays. - 9.
+DVR capable of returning to previous chukkers. - 10.
 The following list for tagging plays on video: